minahilbese25seecs/Drone-Application/README.md

 <br>**Ai Tool Reflection**:<br>
 Ai used: ChatGPT<br>
 Reason: ChatGPT has been used by my team to double-check the code and to confirm if it does not contain any errors or not.
->ChatGPT has not been used to correct the errors, just used for <ins>pin-pointing the errors</ins>.
+>ChatGPT has not been used to correct the errors, just used for <ins>pin-pointing the errors</ins>.<br>
+No Ai was used for documentation.<br>
+No Ai was used for brain-storming ideas for the drone simulator assignment.<br>